Trim Tab

 2) After I know where I am, I need to orient myself.

-3) Now I’ve found what I’m looking for.
+What a Website Wants3) Now I’ve found what I’m looking for.
 Here comes the heart of the contemporary web: CONTENT.
 (Google also likes this very much by the way.)

 Everything depends on the site actually delivering useful or interesting content.
 This can be as expansive as the universe and that’s ok.
 I want all the content to be there or accessible from there.
 The richer and more complete the content the better.

-That ‘s what a website wants.
+That’s what a website wants.

 There’s more to it of course, but that’s the short answer.